Vitormariz/Precision-Budget-Allocation/README.md

 # Precision-Budget-Allocation
 In this project, I performed a comprehensive analysis of marketing channel efficiency using data from visits, costs, and orders.
+I calculated key metrics such as CAC, LTV, and ROMI by channel and device to identify which strategies delivered the highest return on investment.
+The analysis involved data cleaning, merging datasets, and creating insightful visualizations in Python, with a focus on actionable insights to optimize marketing spend.